Day 01 / 02

 Home, San Diego, depart

-Hitch up the Airstream one more time and head north on I-15.
+Hitch up the Airstream one more time and roll out.
 After 6,244 miles, this short run is the unglamorous part, getting the trailer the care it earned.

 Map 32.7157, -117.1611